Definition of the Product Join

-The product join is usually the most costly join method available in terms of system resources, and is used only when there is not a more efficient method, such as a merge join or a nested join.
+The product join is usually the most costly join method available in terms of system resources, and is used only when there is not a more efficient method, such as a merge join, hash join, or a nested join.
 However, a product join is useful because it can resolve any combination of join conditions.

 Product Joins With Dynamic Row Partition Elimination

 The database performs dynamic row partition elimination, or DPE, for product joins in the AMPs after a query has already been optimized, so in this case, the row partition elimination undertaken is dependent on the actual data on disk, not a statistical estimate of that data.